adiletbaimyrza/portfolio/src/content/projects/eslint-plugin-no-duplicate-declarations/index.md

 repoURL: "https://github.com/adiletbaimyrza/eslint-plugin-no-duplicate-declarations"
 ---

 ESLint plugin to detect duplicate declaration names across files in your TypeScript/JavaScript projects.
+I don't think this plugin needs an explanation, but I'll add a little story about it.
+My friend was trying to figure out a bug for 3 days, it turned out that the project had two classes with identical names that were different in design, and people were using the wrong classes.
+This plugin solves exactly those kind of problems.

 ## Installation